Ibrahim-Maiga/Portfolio/content/project/Analytics-Solution-for-AML-Transaction-Monitoring/index.md

 # The summary is what appears on the home page
 summary: Explore a comprehensive ETL pipeline project designed to enhance AML transaction monitoring for financial institutions.
 This hands-on guide walks you through using AWS services like Aurora MySQL, Glue, DMS, and Athena to build a robust solution for AML compliance.
 Ideal for data enthusiasts aiming to bridge finance and data science, this project covers database migration, ETL processing, and cost-effective querying, all while adhering to best practices in security and cost management.
 tags:
-- ETL
+- ETL Pipeline
-- Python
 - AWS
-- PostgreSQL
+- Cloud Computing
 - Data Engineering
-- Machine Learning
+- Analytics
 - Featured
 title: An Analytics Solution for AML Transaction Monitoring
 url_code: ""